Summer Work Travel Program

-The Summer Work Travel Program is a program founded and maintained by the United States Department of State, which determines the number of students that have a right to take part each year.
+The Summer Work Travel Program (colloquially known in Asia as Summer Work and Travel) is a program founded and maintained by the United States Department of State, which determines the number of students that have a right to take part each year.
 The program works with private companies that register students into the program and help to provide information and get the necessary documents, including the J-1 visa.
 Some agencies also help program participants to plan their journey to their future place of work, giving the possibility of purchasing international airline tickets on students tariffs.